Towards Multimodal In-Context Learning for Vision & Language Models: Abstract

 \section{Abstract}

-Inspired by the emergence of Large Language Models (LLMs) that can truly understand human language, significant progress has been made in aligning other, non-language, modalities to be `understandable' by an LLM, primarily via converting their samples into a sequence of embedded language-like tokens directly fed into the LLM (decoder) input stream.
-In particular, for the vision modality, the resulting Vision and Language Models (VLMs) have demonstrated powerful zero-shot performance in a variety of downstream tasks, including image captioning, question answering, visual recognition, and more.
-However, so far limited attention has been given to transferring (and evaluating) one of the core LLM capabilities to the emerging VLMs, namely the In-Context Learning (ICL) ability, or in other words to guide VLMs to desired target downstream tasks or output structure using in-context image+text demonstrations.
-In this work, we dive deeper into analyzing the capabilities of some of the state-of-the-art VLMs to follow ICL instructions, discovering them to be somewhat lacking.
-We discover that even models that underwent large-scale mixed modality pre-training and were implicitly guided to make use of interleaved image and text information (intended to consume helpful context from multiple images) under-perform when prompted with few-shot (ICL) demonstrations, likely due to their lack of `direct' ICL instruction tuning.
-To test this conjecture, we propose a simple, yet surprisingly effective, strategy of extending a common VLM alignment framework with ICL support, methodology, and curriculum.
-We explore, analyze, and provide insights into effective data mixes, leading up to a significant $21.03\%$ (and $11.3\%$ on average) ICL performance boost over the strongest VLM baselines and a variety of ICL benchmarks.
-We also contribute new benchmarks for ICL evaluation in VLMs and discuss their advantages over the prior art.
+State-of-the-art Vision-Language Models (VLMs) ground the vision and the language modality primarily via projecting the vision tokens from the encoder to language-like tokens, which are directly fed to the Large Language Model (LLM) decoder.
+While these models have shown unprecedented performance in many downstream zero-shot tasks (\eg image captioning, question answers, \etc), still little emphasis has been put on transferring one of the core LLM capability of In-Context Learning (ICL).
+ICL is the ability of a model to reason about a downstream task with a few examples demonstrations embedded in the prompt.
+In this work, through extensive evaluations, we find that the state-of-the-art VLMs somewhat lack the ability to follow ICL instructions.
+In particular, we discover that even models that underwent large-scale mixed modality pre-training and were implicitly guided to make use of interleaved image and text information (intended to consume helpful context from multiple images) under-perform when prompted with few-shot demonstrations (in an ICL way), likely due to their lack of \textit{direct} ICL instruction tuning.
+To enhance the ICL abilities of the present VLM, we propose a simple yet surprisingly effective multi-turn curriculum-based learning methodology with effective data mixes, leading up to a significant $21.03\%$ (and $11.3\%$ on average) ICL performance boost over the strongest VLM baselines and a variety of ICL benchmarks.
+Furthermore, we also contribute new benchmarks for ICL evaluation in VLMs and discuss their advantages over the prior art.

 \secvspace